it-at-m/Praktikumsplaner/doc/src/features/ExcelImport.md

 # Import NWKs from Excel

-A button labeled `Import` makes it possible to import NWKs from an Excel file.
+A navigation tab labeled `Import` makes it possible to import NWKs from an Excel file.

 ### Using the button

-When the button is clicked, a dialog will open.
+In the middle of the site is a form with a blue upload button.

-It is possible to upload an Excel file to the field in the middle of the dialog.
+It is possible to upload an Excel file there.

-It is not possible to upload non-Excel files or old format Excel files (older than 2007).
+Non-Excel files or old format Excel files (older than 2007) will produce errors.

-The Excel file has to be in the <a href="../assets/Import_Standart.xlsx" download>correct format</a>.
+The Excel file has to be in <a href="../assets/Import_Standart.xlsx" download>this correct format</a>.

 The First Name (Vorname) has to be between 2 and 255 characters.